aldur/nixos-crostini/README.md

 you are using flakes:

 1. Add this flake as an input.
-1. Add `inputs.nixos-crostini.nixosModules.nixos-crostini` to your modules.
+1. Add `inputs.nixos-crostini.nixosModules.crostini` to your modules.

 Here is a _very minimal_ example: